anshkamra/gcr-with-external-k8s/README.md

-#create the secret and specify the file that you just created:
+#create the secret and specify the file that you just created
 SECRETNAME=varSecretName

 kubectl create secret docker-registry $SECRETNAME \